La Salle Green Hills: History Varsity

 Under the tutelage of Sir Cortez, Lasallians participated in the IHBB (International History Varsity Bee and Bowl Competitions) winning several awards and maintaining a first place for both the Bee and Bowl across the Middle school to Junior Varsity categories.

 Adult Night High School

 The LSGH Adult Night High School (ANHS) has a history dating back to the mid-1970s when it was established by the Christian Brothers to provide tuition-free, quality Lasallian education to the marginalized.

-Incidents

-2013 drowning incident

-In 2013, a student by the name of Simon Ivan Galang drowned during a Physical Education class under Julius Abesamis.
-While Galang was in the pool, his classmate noticed he was weak and attempted to pull him out of the water, claiming that Galang was gasping for air while Abesamis was not around.
-Abesamis and a lifeguard came on duty only after Galang drowned.
-They attempted to revive him but failed, according to the petitioners.

-Galang was taken to Cardinal Santos Medical Center.
-He was pronounced deceased on the 14th day.
-Galang's parents, Ramon and Angela Galang, sued the school for ₱1.127 million.